 Understanding Hunter syndrome

-What is Hunter syndrome?1
+What is Hunter syndrome?1,2

-Some other features and symptoms of Hunter syndrome may include:
+Features and symptoms of Hunter syndrome may include:

 -